 "I would express that Tyler DeWitt is as smart, charming, and charismatic as you can imagine an attorney should be.
 He was very impressive with his strategic methods to resolve the matter in a timely and resourceful manner.
 Let me say he is my counsel for life and I would recommend him to anyone seeking legal assistance." — C. Mark

 "My husband and I owed over $400,000 to the IRS.
 My husband’s small business got behind on taxes during the great recession.
 We were terrified and didn’t know what to do.
 I was recommended to call DeWitt Law and I’m so glad I did!
 Our tax liability was reduced by over 85% and we were able to gain a clean slate with the IRS.
 I recommend calling DeWitt Law if you are in serious tax trouble and want expert advice on what your options are." — Anonymous

 Contact a Tax Attorney

-Complete the form below to receive a free tax consultation from DeWitt Law.
+Complete the form below to request a consultation with a Tax Attorney.

 Learn more in our tax blog:

 Tyler DeWitt Rated by Super Lawyers Rising Stars in Tax Practice Area

 For the third year in a row, Tyler DeWitt has been rated by Super Lawyers as a Rising Star in the practice area of tax, an honor reserved for lawyers who exhibit excellence in practice.
 The designation signifies that he is a top-rated tax attorney as recognized by peers.
 Super Lawyers selects attorneys using a patented multiphase selection process.
 Peer nominations and evaluations are combined with independent research.
 Each candidate…